African Americans in Atlanta: Culture and recreation

 The National Black Arts Festival has been based in Atlanta since the late 1980s.
 Throughout the year, the festival features performing arts, literature and visual arts produced by creative artists of African descent.

-The New Black Wall Street opened in 2021 is a 125,000-square-foot marketplace in Stonecrest that houses over 100 Black merchants and entertainment.
-The marketplace is inspired by the popular Black business district that was based in Tulsa, Oklahoma.
+The New Black Wall Street, opened in 2021, was a 125,000-square-foot marketplace in Stonecrest that housed over 100 Black merchants and entertainment.
+The marketplace was inspired by the popular Black business district that was based in Tulsa, Oklahoma.
+The New Black Wall Street closed in April 2026, due to low interest and operational issues.

 The Black Music & Entertainment Walk of Fame opened in 2021 near the Mercedes-Benz Stadium.

+Edgewood Avenue is a popular destination for African Americans in the city.
+The area has a notable concentration of Black-owned bars, restaurants, churches, and other businesses.

 The Atlanta Jazz Festival in Piedmont Park is one of the largest free jazz festivals in the country and features mostly Black artists.
 The annual event is hosted by the City of Atlanta Office of Cultural Affairs.

 The A3C Festival & Conference is an annual fall event that mostly highlights African-American artists, creatives, innovators, activists, and entrepreneurs.

 The One Musicfest is an annual summer Hip-Hop/R&B concert held in Atlanta.

 House in the Park is a major house music festival held in Grant Park every Labor Day weekend.

 The Gathering Spot is a popular networking and social club composed of primarily millennial college-educated African-Americans.

 The Sweet Auburn Music Festival is a large free outdoor Black music event that place every fall in the historic Sweet Auburn district.

 The Taste of Soul Atlanta is a four-day annual summer event that celebrates soul food and African-American culture.

 Atlanta Black Restaurant Week is an annual event that highlights and celebrates the unique contributions of Black-owned restaurants and Black culinary professionals to the city's food scene.

 The HBCU Alumni Alliance 5K Run/Walk is an annual summer fundraising event in Atlanta.

 The Black Writers Weekend annual conference is based in Atlanta as of 2014.
 The conference is the nation's only entertainment award show and gathering for Black creatives in publishing, film and TV enthusiasts.

-The Atlanta Funkfest is an annual event soul and R&B concert held in the summer.
+The Atlanta Funkfest is an annual soul and R&B concert held in the summer.